 Callen Cricket has gone through many phases over the 35 years Ian has been making his bats.

 With the help of his father Lloyd and mother Norma on the farm at Rhyll Phillip Island the first Callen workshop was established in converted dairy shed.
 Much of the Machinery was made up by Lloyd which Ian still uses today.

-Today Ian and his wife Susan manage Callen Cricket and the sustainable renewable and socio-economic Willow Blue Cricket Forestry industry that is now supplying English Willow to Bat Makers throughout Australia and New Zealand.
+Today Ian and his wife Susan manage Callen Cricket and the sustainable renewable and socio-economic Willow Blue Cricket Forestry industry that is now supplying English Willow to Bat Makers Nationally and Internationally.

-"In my opinion 35 years of making crickets I have found Willow Blue timber to have amazing resilience density and strength that provides superior rebound qualities than our competition."
+"In my 35 years of making crickets I have found Willow Blue timber to have amazing resilience, density and strength that provides superior rebound qualities."

-When purchasing a hand crafted Willow Blue Cricket Bat you will not be paying; merchant fees, import duty, freight, shipping charges, handling fees, currency fluctuations,
+When purchasing a hand crafted Callen Cricket Bat you will not be paying; Import duty, freight, shipping charges, handling fees, currency fluctuations,